jaekimandy/wifi_reader/docs/TECH_SUPPORT_SUMMARY.md

 ### Network Connectivity
 - ✅ Device has internet connection
 - ✅ Can successfully download YOLOv8n model
-- ❌ Cannot download text_detect2 and text_recog3 models
+- ❌ Cannot download text_detect2 and text_recog3 models (HTTP 401)
+- ❌ Cannot download LLM model (invalid name format)

 ---

 ## Expected Behavior

-We expect the text detection and recognition models to download and initialize successfully, similar to how the YOLOv8n model works:
+We expect all models to download and initialize successfully, similar to how the YOLOv8n model works:

 ```kotlin
 // This works ✅